 In 1892 Mrs. Hill’s husband, E. B. “Starvation” Smith rebuilt the house and named it “Lakeside House.”
 Smith also re-named the area Lakeside Park and the Smith-Hill holdings were almost 1,000 acres.
 In 1899 a new survey found the line to be 2000 feet North and the Lakeside House was not in Nevada but in California.
 The Stateline is still in this 1899 location today next to Harvey’s and Harrah’s Casinos.

-Several years later a steamer pier was installed, and a post office opened in the west wing of Lakeside House in June, 1901.
+In June 1901, a steamer pier was installed, and a post office opened in the west wing of Lakeside House.
 The lake steamers made regular stops all year long.
-The area bordered by Park Avenue and Stateline Blvd. from highway 50 down to the Lake was subdivided in 1909 into home size lots as campgrounds called Lakeside Park.
+The area bordered by Park Avenue and Stateline Blvd. from highway 50 down to the Lake was subdivided in 1909 into home size lots as campgrounds and kept the name Lakeside Park.

-29 years later, in 1938 the association would form a private water company, that would provide water for the property owners in the neighborhood.
-See more history on the water company here.
+29 years later, in 1938 the owners of the campground lots would form become incorporated to form a mutual water company, that would provide drinking water and recreational facilities for the property owners, their guests, and other people visiting the lake.
+See more history about our water company here.
 The nonprofit corporation called Lakeside Park Association was established June 25, 1938.
 Making it the first subdivision in South Lake Tahoe.

-Today Lakeside Park remains a choice summer and winter community with residential neighborhoods, comfortable, pleasing motels along access to nearly everything without a car.
-The modern floating dock marina, Beach House Restaurant, private beach, reasonably priced and boutique accommodations make Lakeside Park a destination for all seasons.
+Today Lakeside Park remains a choice summer and winter community with a residential neighborhood, comfortable pleasing hotels, and access to nearly everything without a car.
+The modern floating dock marina, Beach House Restaurant, and private beach allowing public access make Lakeside Park a destination for all seasons.